 5. SYES confirms that he is self-employed, is responsible for his own income tax and National Insurance contributions, and for paying VAT (where applicable) and will not claim benefits granted to the Client’s employees.

-7. Should an assignment be cancelled once the work has commenced, the Client shall pay SYES in full for that proportion of the work already completed, plus a cancellation fee of 50% of the remainder of the assignment.
+iii.
+Should an assignment be cancelled or postponed once the work has commenced, the Client shall immediately pay SYES in full for that proportion of the work already completed, in addition to the booking fee and deposit totalling 50% already paid as stated above.

 Fees and payment

-10. The Client will pay SYES a fee per hour OR per printed page OR an agreed flat fee for the job, plus VAT where applicable.
+9. The Client will pay SYES an agreed fee on the basis of rate per hour OR per printed page/thousand words OR an agreed flat fee for the job.

-13. Similarly, if, during the term of the SYES’s work, additional tasks are requested by the Client, SYES may renegotiate the fee and/or the deadline.
+12. Similarly, if, during the term of the SYES’ work, additional tasks are requested by the Client, SYES may renegotiate the fee and/or the deadline.

 Copyright and confidentiality

 15. Any content created by SYES as part of the copy-editing/proofreading/project management process will become the copyright of the Client, unless otherwise agreed.